PasanMadhuranga/100-Days-of-Code/20 Snake Game/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-This `README` provides a clear and concise description of your project and how to run it.
-It also includes placeholders for screenshots, which are crucial for visualizing the game.
-Remember to replace placeholder text with actual paths or URLs to the screenshots before finalizing the README.